-Jason Kidd retired this week, which gives him more time to focus on the “rap game”.
+Jason Kidd retired, which gives him more time to focus on the “rap game.”

-The song was on an album called “B-Ball’s Best Kept Secret” whcih featured NBA players of the day trying their hand at rap.
+The song was on an album called “B-Ball’s Best Kept Secret” which featured NBA players of the day trying their hand at rap.
 J Kidd rapped alongside rapper “Money B” of the infamous rap/funk group Digital Underground.
-Considering the song is almost 20 years old, it’s as good as any Lil’ Wayne song to date.
+Considering the song is 25+ years old, it’s as good as any Lil’ Wayne song to date.

 Kidd was a tender 21 years young when the song was released, and focuses on the pressures and stresses of a successful NBA stud as he returns to the streets of his old neighborhood.

-With lines like, “More steals than Ricky Hen from the Pac-10”, a reference to baseball great Ricky Henderson, and, “St. Joe’s, the whole street had me diff’rent/But I was good on the dribble, like an in-fant,” Kidd’s flow is indisputable in the current era of rap where rappers no longer even have to have flow.
+With lines like, “More steals than Ricky Hen from the Pac-10”, a reference to baseball great Ricky Henderson, and, “St. Joe’s, the whole street had me diff’rent/But I was good on the dribble, like a in-fant,” Kidd’s flow is indisputable.